remix-run/remix/docs/start/tutorial.md

 While there are multiple ways to style your Remix app, we're going to use a plain stylesheet that's already been written to keep things focused on Remix.

 You can import CSS files directly into JavaScript modules.
-The compiler will fingerprint the asset, save it to your [`assetsBuildDirectory`][assets-build-directory], and provide your module with the publicly accessible href.
+Vite will fingerprint the asset, save it to your build's client directory, and provide your module with the publicly accessible href.

 👉 **Import the app styles**